cjyotshnareddy/Cafe-Lush/README.md

 # Cafe-Lush 🍃🍰
-Here's a human-like, friendly README for your GitHub project with some emojis:

 Welcome to Cafe Lush!
 This is a cozy little corner of the internet where you can explore our delicious menu, add your favorites to the cart, and enjoy a seamless ordering experience!
 Whether you're craving a warm cup of coffee or a sweet cupcake, we've got you covered. 😋